Germany struggles to fix its pension system – DW – 03/15/2024

 Germany struggles to fix its pension systemMarch 15, 2024

-The pension system in Germany, established in 1889, is based on a public retirement insurance scheme in which the pensions of the currently retired are paid using insurance contributions from the currently employed — a system known as the "intergenerational contract."
+The pension system in Germany, established in 1889, is based on a public retirement insurance scheme in which the pensions of current retirees are paid using insurance contributions from the currently employed — a system known as the "intergenerational contract."

 At the beginning of the 1960s, there were still six actively insured workers for every old-age pensioner.
-Now that ratio is 2:1, and sinking further still.
+Now that ratio is 2:1, and sinking further.

 At the same time, pensioners constitute a considerable and growing voter base.
 So safeguarding the pension system has become a topic for heated debate — and for action.

-Germany's three-party center-left coalition government does not want to cut pensions, or increase pension contributions, or raise the age of retirement beyond the planned increase to 67 by 2029.
+Germany's three-party center-left coalition government does not want to cut pensions, increase pension contributions or raise the age of retirement beyond the planned increase to 67 by 2029.

 New 'Generation Capital' plan